ejwillemse/BAN313/chapter3.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:3c7b8033f9
-## Using the best distribution for the inter-arrival time of passengers
+## Using the best distribution for to determine the number of access gates

-For this question we are going to repeat the
-The station wants to probability of their access-gates being insufficient being less than 0.05.
+The station wants the probability of their access-gates being insufficient to be less than 0.05.
 Recall that a gate can process approximately 2 passengers per minute.
 What is the minimum number of access-gates required to ensure that this is the case?